Jack-jb-ai/IE-Pulse/src/pages/iebaseline/doc/api-reference.md

 ## DELETE /api/iebaseline/attempts/{attempt_id}/questions/{question_id}/answer

-Clears one saved answer for an in-progress attempt.
+Clears one saved answer for an editable attempt.

-Learner editability follows the same rule as save: the active assignment must have `user_checklist_status.status = 'In Progress'`.
+Learner editability follows the same rule as save: the active assignment must have `user_checklist_status.status = 'In Progress'` or `Rejected`.
 Do not treat `user_exam_attempt.result_status = 'IN_PROGRESS'` as learner-editable; that state belongs to approver review.